PATIENT RIGHTS AND RESPONSIBILITIES

 1. Provision of Information:

-1. Provide accurate and complete information about present complaints and illnesses, past illnesses, facilitations, medications, and other matters relating to your health to the best of your knowledge
+1. Provide accurate and complete information about present complaints and illnesses.

 2. Report unexpected changes in condition to your physician or medical team.

-3. Report whether you understand and accept a proposed treatment plan, including what will be expected of you.
+3. Report whether you understand and accept a proposed treatment plan.

 2. Compliance with Instructions: